Captain Confederacy

-Captain Confederacy is an alternate history comic book by Will Shetterly and Vince Stone that was first published in 1986, revived in 1991–92, then published online with new and revised material in 2011.
+Captain Confederacy is an alternate history comic book by Will Shetterly and Vince Stone that was first published in 1986 for a twelve-issue series, revived in 1991–92 for a four-issue series, then published online with new and revised material in 2011.
 It tells the story of a superhero created for propaganda purposes in a world in which the Confederate States of America won their independence from the United States.

 Publication history

-Issues #1–12 were published beginning in 1986 by Steeldragon Press.
+Issues #1–12 were published beginning in 1986 by SteelDragon Press.
 A special edition of issue #1 was also published with some revisions.
 John M. Ford plotted three issues of the first series and wrote one, issue #10's "Driving North".
-The series is, as of July 2015, available online — in a somewhat revised form — as well as having been collected in two trade paperbacks.
+The series is, as of July 2015, available online in a somewhat revised form.
+It was also collected in two trade paperbacks.

 The second series was published by Marvel's Epic Comics and can also be found online.
 A connected story Yankee UFO, concerning a person from another alternative history where Ted Kennedy is President of the United States trapped in Captain Confederacy's world, was published online in 2008.